What is available credit, and how does it work?

 Can I use all my available credit?

 Yes.
-But using all your available credit can impact your credit scores.
+But using all your available credit can negatively impact your credit scores.
 That’s why the CFPB recommends using less than 30% of your credit limit.

 Why is my available credit less than my credit limit?